Rays to split spring training at Disney, Tropicana Field - NewsBreak

 Rays to split spring training at Disney, Tropicana Field

-FORT LAUDERDALE, Fla. — (AP) — The Tampa Bay Rays will split their spring training between the ESPN Wide World of Sports Complex in Kissimmee and Tropicana Field because their own facility on Florida's Gulf Coast was damaged by Hurricane Ian, the team said Tuesday.
+FORT LAUDERDALE, Fla.
+(AP) — The Tampa Bay Rays will split their spring training between the ESPN Wide World of Sports Complex in Lake Buena Vista and Tropicana Field because of their own facility on Florida’s Gulf Coast was damaged by Hurricane Ian, the team said Tuesday.

 The Rays announced earlier this month that they would not be able to host spring training at their facility in Port Charlotte because repairs to their complex could not be made in time for spring training.
 The Rays have trained in Port Charlotte, which is about 90 minutes south of St. Petersburg, since 2009.